‘Fear The Walking Dead’ Season 5: AMC Releases ‘Found Tapes’ From Among Althea’s Collection

 As Fear the Walking Dead gets ready to return, AMC has released a pile of Althea’s tapes in order to hype up fans.
-These tapes reveal stories from characters not yet seen in the Walking Dead universe.
+These tapes reveal stories from characters who have not yet appeared in the Walking Dead universe.

 SPOILER ALERT: This article discusses AMC’s Fear the Walking Dead.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

 Althea has chronicled the zombie apocalypse since it first started and viewers have regularly gotten to view snippets of these tapes.
-Now, AMC has released four new clips revealing five, as yet unseen, characters from Fear the Walking Dead.
+Now, AMC has released four new clips revealing five new characters from Fear the Walking Dead.
 Included also is a short video shot by Althea explaining her motive for collecting all of these stories.

 As NocBro Nation points out in their video commentary on the tapes, it seems likely that the first video that shows just Althea talking is likely filmed more recently than the other tapes.
 They believe that the original tape showing Althea talking was shot after Al met Isabelle (Sydney Lemmon) in the first half of Season 5 of Fear the Walking Dead.
 However, they also believe that the subsequent tapes released by AMC are from stories that Al recorded well before viewers met her in the TV series.